How to Fix a Floppy Iris After Cataract Surgery

 Flomax Use and Cataract Surgery

+Flomax is an oral drug used to treat an enlarged prostate or benign prostatic hypertrophy.
+Many older men suffer from enlarged prostates.
 The medicine is in a class known as alpha-1 blockers and helps to restore normal urination function.
 Flomax can have an unintended impact on your iris muscles during cataract surgery, complicating the procedure.
+Even one dose of Flomax is enough to lead to floppy iris syndrome during cataract removal.
+Unfortunately, stopping your use of Flomax before having cataract surgery usually doesn’t minimize that risk from occurring.

 If a surgeon doesn’t consider the effects of Flomax on a cataract patient, complications like floppy iris syndrome are likely to occur.
 Other medications that may induce a floppy iris are prescription drugs that treat glaucoma, diabetes, and hypertension.
+In many cases, the things that cause the pupil to constrict and become smaller result in floppy iris syndrome.

 Repairing a Floppy Iris